quickapps/docs/en/developers/eav-api.rst

 attribute column with the attribute you look for, and if a match is found, get the contents of the value column.

-QuickAppsCms's EAV API uses this same implementation, but allows you to merge these virtual attributes with the entity, so the attributes become properties of the entity object.
+QuickAppsCMS's EAV API uses this same implementation, but allows you to merge these virtual attributes with the entity, so the attributes become properties of the entity object.